jeanmelita-pereira/bbd-enzyme-activity/README.md

 but quadratic values didnt perform well,there was a case of overfitting maybe due to lack of variety of data and combinations.

 ## Visualization
-predicted vs actual plot was generated to evaluate model accuracy
+predicted vs actual plot was generated to evaluate model accuracy(pred_vs_actual.png)

 ## Tools used
 Python,Pandas,Numpy,Matplot,Seaborn,pyDOE3